Jonathan India Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.6 K/9, the first-best in MLB.
+- The pitching staff for the Braves has a collective 9.6 K/9, the second-best in MLB.

-- The Braves have the fourth-ranked team ERA among all MLB pitching staffs (3.70).
+- The Braves have a 3.81 team ERA that ranks seventh among all MLB pitching staffs.

-- Braves pitchers combine to allow the eighth-fewest home runs in baseball (77 total, one per game).
+- The Braves rank 14th in baseball in home runs surrendered (81 total, 1.1 per game).

-- The Braves will look to Smith-Shawver (1-0) in his third start of the season.
+- Shuster (4-2) gets the starting nod for the Braves in his ninth start of the season.
+He's put together a 4.57 ERA in 41 1/3 innings pitched, with 23 strikeouts.

-- His most recent appearance came on Thursday, June 15 against the Colorado Rockies, when the right-hander threw 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- In his most recent appearance on Friday, June 16 against the Colorado Rockies, the left-hander threw 5 2/3 innings, allowing one earned run while surrendering five hits.

+- The 24-year-old has put up an ERA of 4.57, with 5 strikeouts per nine innings, in eight games this season.
+Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.